-Beyond those killed and injured, an even greater number of civilians are affected as a result of damage to essential infrastructure and services.
+An even greater number of civilians are affected as a result of damage to essential infrastructure and services.
 The bombing and bombardment of towns and cities destroys homes leaving people without shelter.
-Hospital buildings are damaged hampering the provision and quality of medical care to civilian populations in desperate need of it, making it additionally difficult to manage treatable injuries and diseases at a time when the civilian population is in desperate need of medical care.
-Damage to sanitation systems create additional problems around maintaining basic levels of hygiene, which can cause further onset of illness and diseases.
-In Yemen, the conflict has facilitated the onset of a severe cholera epidemic.
 The destruction of commercial buildings and transport infrastructure impedes access to, and availability of, vital provisions including food.
 Humanitarian access can be hampered, or stopped entirely, as humanitarian and relief organisations struggle to access particularly violent areas.
 Damage to electricity, energy, power further compound such problems, and in some instances prevents the civilian population from fleeing the area.
 The use of explosive weapons in populated areas represents one of the main causes of forced displacement.
-Countless civilians are driven from their homes and displaced, and suffer from psychological distress and trauma.11
+Countless civilians are driven from their homes and displaced.